systemd/mkosi/mkosi.md

   to the kernel command line created by lower priority configuration files or previous --kernel-command-line command line arguments.

+`--firstboot`

+: Do not generate /etc/machine-id file.
+This is useful, for images that shall trigger systemd-firstboot.service.

 `--secure-boot`

 : Sign the resulting kernel/initrd image for UEFI SecureBoot